LOADING ...

 in the film by the name

-Ry in the opening segment of the film,
+Ry says in the segment of the film,

-quote, you never know what the is gonna buy
+quote, you never know the public is gonna buy

 I certainly even know if the public would ever hear anything

-thanks to a lot of luck, we have dug it up, dusted it off and are
+Well thanks to a lot of luck, we dug it up, dusted it off and are

 about to out

-That first did not get me through any doors
+first record did not get me through any doors

-Though I didn't know it at the time.
-Milton
+I didn't know it at the time.
+Milton provided

 So as they say in terms

-Product Sound Studio was the port from I embarked
+Product Sound Studio was the port which I embarked

-Which has been a wonderful, amazing and lucky voyage
+has been a wonderful, amazing and lucky voyage that

 continues to day